Nicholai518/spring-boot-friends-rest-api/README.md

 This project implements a REST API that exposes a "friends list" written in Java & Spring Boot.
 The functionality is similar to that found in games and social networks.

 ## Features
--Able to accept or decline friend request.
+- Able to accept or decline friend request.

 ## Motivation
 This project was implemented to gain more experience with back-end development for games.